Nairarj/Capstone-project/README.md

-This the Capstone Project for the Little Lemon API '\n' This Project uses MySQL reviewers need a local MySQL instance and matching credentials in settings.py or .env
+This the Capstone Project for the Little Lemon API\n This Project uses MySQL reviewers need a local MySQL instance and matching credentials in settings.py or .env